Date of Degree

 Finally, surface chemistry optimized carboxylic acid functionalized gold nanoparticles effect the separation of hypothesized Parkinson's disease biomarkers.
 SAM composition and surface coverage impact separation efficiency, resolution, and selectivity.
 These effects are most systematic with well ordered SAMs.
 To understand the mechanism functionalized gold nanoparticles exhibit during a separation, their zeta potential with and without dopamine are evaluated.
 Nanoparticle to dopamine mole ratios (i.e. large dopamine concentrations), neutralize the three functionalized gold nanoparticles according to a dose response curve.
 The positively charged dopamine molecules saturate the negatively charged nanoparticle surfaces and aggregate thereby providing a plausible explanation to the biomarker concentration trends observed in capillary electrophoresis.
 These and future studies provide a rigorous experimental and theroretical evalauation of how nanoparticle structure impacts their function as pseudostationary phases in separations and other applications.

 Gold Nanoparticles, Parkinson's Disease

 Copyright 2011 Michael Robert Ivanov

 Ivanov, Michael Robert.
-"Covalently functionalized gold nanoparticles: synthesis, characterization, and integration into capillary electrophoresis." doctoral dissertation, University of Iowa, 2011.
+"Covalently functionalized gold nanoparticles: synthesis, characterization, and integration into capillary electrophoresis."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.